fajarrh/express-prisma-starter/README.md

 ## Environment File Setup

-Create a `.env.development` file in the root directory of the project and populate it with the following variables:
+Create a `.env` file in the root directory of the project and populate it with the following variables:

 ```env